PetoiCamp/OpenCat/SkillLibrary/Readme.md

 There are several ways to perform the new skills:

 1. Import a skill file through the Petoi Desktop app -> [Skill Composer](https://docs.petoi.com/desktop-app/skill-composer).
 It will be saved to the robot's memory and overwrite the last sent skill.
-Use Token 'T' to call the skill.
+Use token 'T' to call the skill.
 You can send 'T' through the serial command or assign it to one of the infrared remote key.

 2. Insert it in [OpenCat/serialMaster/example.py](https://docs.petoi.com/api/serialmaster-user-guide#method-2-run-the-custom-scheduler-example.py).